Code generation – Overview

 proto2

--only feature), its known extensions will be included. - If a particular method is included, its request and response message types will also be included, but other methods that belong to the same service will not (unless they are also included).
+-only feature), its known extensions are included. - If a particular method is included, its request and response message types are also included, but other methods that belong to the same service won't (unless they're also included).

 - If a service is included, all of its methods (and their request and response types) are included.

-- If any included types have custom options, the definitions for those custom options will also be included.
+- If any included types have custom options, the definitions for those custom options are also included.

 If you only want to generate code for a subset of your types, you can specify it like this: